 What is Kirkpatrick Family Fund (the parent entity of Kirkpatrick Family Fund Real Estate LLC)?

 Kirkpatrick Family Fund is an Oklahoma City philanthropy started in 1989 by John and Eleanor Kirkpatrick.
-The mission of Kirkpatrick Family Fund is to invest in ideas, leadership, and programs that contribute to and advance the cultural, intellectual, and societal interests of its community.
-Kirkpatrick Family Fund is guided by the values of Integrity, Leadership, and Innovation; it accomplishes its mission by supporting organizations with bold, capable leadership and programs that are effective in addressing community needs.
+The mission of Kirkpatrick Family Fund is to invest in ideas, leadership and programs that contribute to and advance the cultural, intellectual and societal interests of its community.
+The Family Fund operates alongside the Kirkpatrick Foundation, a separate charitable entity founded in 1955, which focuses on animal wellbeing, arts and culture, environmental conservation and historic preservation.
+Kirkpatrick Family Fund is guided by the values of Integrity, Leadership and Innovation; it accomplishes its mission by supporting organizations with bold, capable leadership and programs that are effective in addressing community needs.

 What is the history of these philanthropies in northeast Oklahoma City, where Red Ridge is located?